Skip to content

 Observability with OpenTelemetry

-All telemetry behavior is controlled through your .gemini/settings.json file.
-Environment variables can be used to override the settings in the file.
+You control telemetry behavior through the .gemini/settings.json file.
+Environment variables can override these settings.

 SettingEnvironment VariableDescriptionValuesDefault